A 104-Foot Asteroid Will Pass Very Close To Earth Today At 28,600 MPH

 A newly discovered asteroid is due to scrape past Earth today and will creep in very close to the planet’s surface, NASA has announced.
 The rock is flying through space at a cruising speed of 28,600 mph and will skim Earth from just 660,300 miles away.

-By comparison, the average distance between Earth and the moon is of about 238,900 miles.
+By comparison, the average distance between Earth and the moon is about 238,900 miles.
 As such, the asteroid is expected to pass at just under three times the Earth-moon distance when it swings by our planet later today.

 This is the latest in a series of close asteroid approaches that have brought space rocks of various sizes in close proximity to our planet over the past couple of months.
 According to NASA’s Center for Near-Earth Object Studies (CNEOS), several recently discovered asteroids have swung by Earth in recent weeks — and today’s celestial visitor is the latest of the bunch.